What is an inheritance tax?

 Thus, the tax rate depends on the size of the gift or bequest, as well as on the recipient’s other income.
 An inclusion tax could be combined with either of the other two types of inheritance taxes into a single tax that takes advantage of the strengths of each.

-Most countries rely on inheritance taxes rather than on estate and gift taxes.
-More than half of the 34 countries in the Organisation for Economic Co-Operation and Development have an annual inheritance tax (figure 1); a few use accessions and inclusion taxes.
-Only three (besides the United States) have estate taxes.
-The past several decades have seen a shift away from estate taxes: Australia, Canada, and New Zealand repealed their estate taxes, and Ireland replaced its estate tax with an inheritance tax.
+Most countries rely on inheritance taxes rather than on estate and gift taxes, including more than half of the 36 countries in the Organisation for Economic Co-Operation and Development (OECD).
+Only two (besides the United States) have estate taxes.
+The past several decades have seen a shift away from estate taxes among various countries: Australia, Canada, and New Zealand repealed their estate taxes, and Ireland replaced its estate tax with an inheritance tax.
+More than half of OECD countries also tax gifts, most through a specific annual gift tax but a few include gifts in income subject to income taxes.

 Some analysts argue that inheritance taxes are simpler to administer than estate taxes because they curtail strategies used to avoid estate taxes, such as moving assets into complicated trusts that falsely suggest a decedent’s estate will go to a person or entity exempt from the tax.
 Others argue that estate taxes are simpler because they require less record keeping.